Flash News! Alma con Brio CD release (pdf document in spanish here)

-In 2010, Symphony Space (NYC) under the direction of Laura Kaminsky commissioned Puerto Rican composer Roberto Sierra to write his "Cuarteto No. 2" for LCSQ.
+In 2010, Symphony Space in New York City, under the direction of Laura Kaminsky commissioned Puerto Rican composer Roberto Sierra to write his "Cuarteto No. 2" for LCSQ.
 The venue's world premiere was held in 2011 as part of the new music festival "Wall to Wall Sonidos."
-Also In 2011, they collaborated with the heralded Cuarteto Latinoamericano for a definitive recording of "Seresta No. 2 for Double String Quartet" by twentieth century Brazilian composer Francisco Mignone.
+Also in 2011, they collaborated with the heralded Cuarteto Latinoamericano for a definitive recording of "Seresta No. 2 for Double String Quartet" by twentieth century Brazilian composer Francisco Mignone.
 The CD "Brasileiro" featuring the piece won the 2012 Latin Grammy for Best Classical Recording.
-In October 2014, LCSQ will present the world premiere of a string quartet by Carlos Sánchez Gutiérrez, one of Mexico's most prestigious and celebrated contemporary composers.
-The work is commissioned by the Festival Internacional Cervantino in Guanajuato.
+In October 2014, LCSQ presented the world premiere of a string quartet by Carlos Sánchez Gutiérrez, one of Mexico's most prestigious and celebrated contemporary composers, commissioned by the Festival Internacional Cervantino in Guanajuato.
+In November of the same year, their first commercially released CD, “América Latina: A Musical Canvas,” was nominated for a Latin Grammy award.

 The premiere of Roberto Sierra's Cuarteto 2 was vividly rendered by the La Catrina Quartet.The New York Times